bgord/knowledge/roadmap.md

 - What is a strict mode and how to enable it?
 - ~~How to type a standard variable with a primitive value?~~
 - ~~How to type a function argument/return value?~~
-- How to TS works for spread/rest operator?
+- How TS works for spread/rest operator?
 - What's a synthetic import?
 - What's an enum?
 - ~~What's a union type?~~